Ikigai42/Ikigai42/README.md

 💻 Currently, I'm immersing myself in JavaScript and Node.js at Launch School🚀.
 But my interests extend beyond any single language or framework.
 I'm a lifelong learner.

-*"This is a wonderful day.
-I've never seen this one before."* -Maya Angelou✨
+> "This is a wonderful day.
+I've never seen this one before."✨ -Maya Angelou

 🖖😎